mooreApps22/iOS-Tip-Out-App/README.md

 This is my first-ever project and Swift is the first computer language I learned.
 I taught myself to code during the COVID-19 lockdown.
 I was bartending in Los Angeles and all the bars were closed.
 I had a lot of free time so I decided to pick up a new skill.
 I fell in love with programming and decided to pursue it.
 Since then I've been coding non-stop.

+In order to put this app on the Apple App Store I had to start a business, get a business bank account, become a Trusted Apple Developer, and go through the Apple Store Connect re-process.
+This app generates sales and has been used in real-world work environments.
+It was an invaluable experience and I learned a lot.

 **Basics**

 Tip Out has a minimalist, sleek aesthetic presented in Dark Mode.
 Tip Out is intuitive and most of the prompts are self-explanatory.
 I did not like the standard iOS keyboard for Tip Out, so I built a custom keyboard and number pad that only features unable characters and fits the visual theme of the app.